NCI-HTAN-Jamborees/Integrating-single-cell-sequencing-and-spatial-omics-data/README.md

       ![results2](./figures/tangram_313_scRNAfeatures_MERFISHlabels.png)

     - For the Tangram integration, we were able to project the scRNA-seq gene expression into the MERFISH spatial context, and plot the
       MERFISH cell centroids overlaid with scRNA-seq gene expression and cell types derived from scRNA-seq.
 This was possible due to Tangram's built-in function `tg.project_genes()`.
+We plotted the original MERFISH cell type labels by their spatial coordinates (Figure 5, left) next to the scRNA-seq cell type labels projected into the MERFISH spatial context (Figure 5, right).
+Generally, we see that the spatial abundance patterns match well for these high level cell phenotypes at a qualitative level.
 In the time alloted during the hackathon, we were unable to perform the same downstream analysis for MaxFuse.
 It appeared that only the MaxFuse integrated latent space is returned, as opposed to projecting the scRNA-seq gene expression into the spatial context.
 Further work is necessary to see if we are able to perform this using the MaxFuse integrated data.
       See notebook: `downstream_analysis/plot_merfish_spatial.ipynb`

       ## Figure 5.